misawa2048/OpenButton/README.md

 # OpenButton
 + OpenButton is a Tiny button system for Arduino.
 + Multiple button information can be retrieved.
 + Double-click and long-press can be detected.
++ Chattering will be reduced.

 ```
 #include <Arduino.h>